tokenswatchapp/official-api-docs/api-screener.md

 ["watchlist-subscribe", {
     // the name of watchlist to which you are subscribed "name": "watchlist-name",
-    // the interval in seconds between watchlist updates "refresh-interval": 2,
+    // the interval in seconds between result sendings "refresh-interval": 2,
     // what columns you want to have in the table result
     // (taken from initial message "columns")